 You can often find online courses and webinars this way too.
 The best bit?
 Lots of them are free to attend so you can boost your skills even while you’re trying to cut costs in your business.

-Networking on LinkedIn is a great way to build your profile and grow your business—especially if you work remotely or local networking events are thin on the ground.
+Networking on LinkedIn is a great way to build your profile and grow your business along with these other professional networking tools—especially if you work remotely or local networking events are thin on the ground.
 Besides that, running a business can be tough on you emotionally and if you’re going through a professional crisis of confidence then building your network online can help you ease yourself into networking in real life.
 Although if you follow these steps, you might never have to!